 · The student will learn a legal discipline characterized by the application of criminal law provisions to the protection of life, health and dignity of workers. · Through the interpretation of the legal texts and the analysis of the relevant case-law, the student will learn the functioning of the institutes and how to deal with the relative problems. · The student will be encouraged to develop reasoning and develop individual critical positions with respect to the issues discussed during lectures. · The student will have to master the specific terminology of the subject area and use them to deal with institutions, disciplines, problems and to articulate legal reasoning. · The student who will have successfully attended the course will be able to independently keep on learning and deepening the subject matter and its developments.

-The course addresses, in a comprehensive way, the heterogeneous set of topics composing the so called Criminal labour law: i) offences against life, physical and mental health as well as safety of workers, taking into consideration both the offences provided by the Italian Criminal code and the provisions of the Italian legislation on occupational safety and health ("Testo Unico in materia di salute e sicurezza nei luoghi di lavoro"); ii) the responsibility of both employers as natural persons and legal entities (such as companies etc.) over which specific forms of administrative liability against crime are imposed; iii) further particularly topical sectorial issues, including illegal hiring and illegal brokerage, mobbing, repression of anti-union conduct, crimes relating to social security and welfare and whistleblowing.
+The course addresses, in a comprehensive way, the heterogeneous set of topics composing the so called Criminal labour law: i) offences against life, physical and mental health as well as safety of workers, taking into consideration both the offences provided by the Italian Criminal code and the provisions of the Italian legislation on occupational safety and health ("Testo Unico in materia di salute e sicurezza nei luoghi di lavoro"); ii) the responsibility of both employers as natural persons and legal entities (such as companies etc.) over which specific forms of administrative liability against crime are imposed; iii) further particularly topical sectorial issues, including illegal hiring and illegal brokerage, harassment in the workplace and safety of "new" jobs.
 Particular attention is given to the case-law, by the analysis of main cases which have contributed to the evolution of the subject or which are still at the centre of the national debate.

 Prerequisites for admission